The Ag2r La Mondiale rider rides a custom painted white and blue frame, made totally unique for him.

 Ag2r La Mondiale are sponsored by Mavic, so on flatter days he’ll run the deeper and more aero Mavic Cometes, but on the hilly days, when weight and handling are a priority he’ll run the shallower Mavic Cosmics.

-So far this Tour, Bardet, alongside Fabio Aru and Rigoberto Urán, has been challenging Chris Froome for the overall lead, with his Ag2r La Mondiale teammates riding aggressively, and the Frenchman using them to spring board his audacious attacks.
+Bardet, alongside Fabio Aru and Rigoberto Urán, was one of Chris Froome’s main challengers for the overall lead at the Tour de France, with his Ag2r La Mondiale team-mates riding aggressively, and the Frenchman used them to spring board his audacious attacks.

 His mantra of “take the risk or lose the chance” has certainly been ringing true.